Office of the University Registrar FAQs

 How do I contact the Office of the University Registrar?

-I can’t log into Blackboard
+I can’t log into Brightspace

 I need a copy of the syllabus from a course I took at Upstate